utdanningno/utd-arbeidsmarked_visualisering/README.md

-# Udir data visualization tools
+# Labour market data visualization tools

 This module contains the dataviz tool to generate working market bar/tree charts for the utdanning.no website.